nesl/IoCT-Testbed-Simulation/README.md

 ```
 where IP_ADDR is the physical address of the current listening device.
 This should match the 'ipaddr' field in the config.json.
 DEST_IP_ADDR is the ip address of the other device using external_recv.
 DESIRED_PORT in both external_recv.py and external_send.py should match.

+This particular example has both wired and wireless experiments, depending on the .json file you chose when running "test_mininet.py".

 ### Simple HTTP access

 You can also see if you can access HTTP servers via this simulation.
 Assuming the same setup (two external devices), have one act as an HTTP server and another as a client.
 On the server, you should run: